Central Bank Award Rodrigo Gómez

 Daniel Sámano Peñaloza

-The terms of trade as drivers of economic fluctuations in developing economies:
+The terms of trade as drivers of economic fluctuations in developing economies: an empirical study

 Paul Castillo y Jorge Salas